lebsral/strawberry-r-via-spelling/docs/templates.md

 - Only position and character count are used for evaluation.
 - Spelling is never used as an evaluation metric.
 - **Qwen3-4B is always used in non-thinking mode.**

+## New Template Categories for Dataset Splits

+With the Qwen3-4B migration, two new template categories have been added to support character count and character position questions:

+- **char_count_question**: Used for validation and test sets.
+Example templates:
+  - "How many characters are in '{word}'?"
+  - "Count the number of characters in '{word}'."
+  - "What is the length of '{word}'?"
+- **char_position_question**: Used for validation and test sets.
+Example templates:
+  - "What is the {n}th character in '{word}'?"
+  - "Which character is at position {n} in '{word}'?"
+  - "In '{word}', what letter is number {n}?"

+These categories are defined in `configs/templates/categories.json` and are used exclusively for generating validation and test examples.
+The training set continues to use only spelling-related categories (`spelling_first`, `word_first`, `structured`).

+### How these templates are used

+- The orchestration script `scripts/generate_dataset_splits.py` generates all splits:
+  - **Training:** Spelling examples only (one per spelling category per token)
+  - **Validation/Test:** Character count and character position questions only (no spelling)
+- The script ensures no overlap between validation and test tokens.

+See `/docs/data_format.md` for the structure of each split file and example entries.

+## Multi-Token Evaluation Splits

+The template system supports generating character count and character position questions for multi-token words, as used in the multi-token validation and test splits.
+The same template categories and logic are applied as for the main splits.

+- See `/docs/data_format.md` for details on the filtering, generation, and structure of these splits.
+- These splits are generated using the same orchestration script and template pool, ensuring consistency in evaluation.

+## Spelling Template Separator Rules (Updated 2024-06-12)

+- Spelling templates always use exactly one separator between each letter, randomly chosen per example from:
+  - space (`c o i n s`)
+  - comma+space (`c, o, i, n, s`)
+  - dash (`c-o-i-n-s`)
+  - ellipsis (`c...o...i...n...s`)
+  - arrow (`c->o->i->n->s`)
+- For commas, the separator is `, ` (comma and single space).
+For other separators, no extra spaces are used.
+- No double or mixed separators are allowed.
+No run-together letters.
+- The separator style is recorded in the metadata for each example as `separator_style`.
+- All tokens are lowercased and filtered to only those present in `words_alpha.txt`.
+- The script enforces these rules and regeneration is always consistent with the latest code.

+### Example template output:
+- Template: `The word '{word}' is spelled {letters}.`
+- Output: `The word 'coins' is spelled c, o, i, n, s.`